AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module8/README.md

 * Analyze and transform your data.
 * Author a model and operationalize it
 * Train your model and experiment
-* Score your model annd consume the insights
+* Score your model and consume the insights

 ## Prerequisites